mpusz/wg21-papers/src/2980R0_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

   (12 000 metres), midway through the flight because the fuel had been calculated in pounds instead of kilograms by the ground crew [@GIMLI_GLIDER].
-- The British rock band Black Sabbath, during its Born Again tour in 1983, ordered a replica of Stonehenge as props for the scene, but unfortunately, they had to leave them in the storage area because, while submitting the order, their manager wrote dimensions down in meters when he meant feet, and the stones didn't fit the scene.
-"It cost a fortune to make but there was not a building on earth that you could fit it into" [@STONEHENGE].
+- The British rock band Black Sabbath, during its Born Again tour in 1983, ordered a replica of Stonehenge as props for the scene.
+Unfortunately, they had to leave them in the storage area because, while submitting the order, their manager wrote dimensions down in meters when he meant feet, and so the stones didn't fit the scene.
+"It cost a fortune to make, but there was not a building on Earth that you could fit it into" [@STONEHENGE].
 - On April 15, 1999, Korean Air Cargo Flight 6316 crashed due to a miscommunication between pilots about the desired flight altitude [@FLIGHT_6316].